-The Juris Doctor - Executive TrackSM (JDET) program utilizes a directed independent study learning modality.
-Prior University students have resided in all regions of the United States as well as in Asia and Europe.
+The Juris Doctor - Executive Track (JDET) Telecommunications program is presented through a distance education modality using telecommunications technology requiring no classroom or seminar attendance.
+Prior students have resided in all regions of the United States as well as in Asia and Europe.

-The program requires three years of study.
+The JDET Telecommunications program requires three years of study.
 Each year consists of a period of time of not less than 48 nor more than 52 consecutive weeks.
+The academic year is defined as 50 weeks with no less than 24 units for Title IV purposes.
 Elective courses are generally six weeks in length.
 Students may complete the Program in as little as three years or take up to seven years.